pelinzon/ExploringNaturalLanguage/README.md

 6. Have fun!

 ## What I’ve Learned
-- Important ML & NLP concepts
+- Important Machine Learning & NLP concepts
 - How to use Natural Language framework
 - How to use CreateML to train text recognition models
 - How to create engaging learning experiences using Swift Playgrounds